-Upgrade a Microsoft Dynamics CRM Server
+Plan your upgrade to Microsoft Dynamics CRM 2016 Server

-This section provides guidelines for preparing for an upgrade to Microsoft Dynamics CRM Server 2015.
+This section provides guidelines for preparing for an upgrade to Microsoft Dynamics CRM Server 2016.
 Performing these tasks in advance can help minimize system downtime and ensure a successful upgrade.
-Also, this section describes how Microsoft Dynamics CRM Server 2015 upgrades your current system and what happens to items such as existing reports, customizations, and solutions.
+Also, this section describes how Microsoft Dynamics CRM Server 2016 upgrades your current system and what happens to items such as existing reports, customizations, and solutions.

-Microsoft Dynamics CRM 2013 server roles are not compatible with a Microsoft Dynamics CRM 2015 deployment.
-Therefore, after you upgrade the first Microsoft Dynamics CRM 2015 server, other Microsoft Dynamics CRM 2013 servers that are running in the deployment will become disabled.
+Microsoft Dynamics CRM 2015 server roles are not compatible with a Microsoft Dynamics CRM Server 2016 deployment.
+Therefore, after you upgrade the first server, other Microsoft Dynamics CRM 2015 servers that are running in the deployment will become disabled.
 As each server is upgraded, the corresponding server will be enabled.

-To ease the upgrade process and minimize downtime, we recommend that you use the following order when you upgrade Microsoft Dynamics CRM 2013 to Microsoft Dynamics CRM 2015.
+To ease the upgrade process and minimize downtime, we recommend that you use the following order when you upgrade Microsoft Dynamics CRM Server 2015.

-Although you can upgrade any version of Microsoft Dynamics CRM 2013 for Microsoft Office Outlook to CRM 2015 for Outlook, we recommend that you apply the latest CRM 2013 for Outlook update rollup.
-More information: Microsoft Dynamics CRM 2013 updates and hotfixes
+Although you can upgrade any version of Dynamics CRM 2015 for Outlook to Microsoft Dynamics CRM 2016 for Outlook, we recommend that you apply the latest Microsoft Dynamics CRM 2015 update before you begin the upgrade.
+Microsoft Dynamics CRM 2015 updates and hotfixes

-Upgrade all Microsoft Dynamics CRM 2013 servers and organizations to Microsoft Dynamics CRM Server 2015.
+Upgrade all Microsoft Dynamics CRM 2015 servers and organizations to Microsoft Dynamics CRM Server 2016.

 There are three different upgrade options:

-For the latest product information, see the Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online Readme.
+For the latest product information, see the Microsoft Dynamics CRM 2016 and Microsoft Dynamics CRM Online Readme.

 For each organization that you upgrade, we recommend that the volume have free space that is at least three times the size of the organization database file (organizationName_MSCRM.mdf) and four times the size of the log file (organizationName_MSCRM.ldf).
 For example, if a single organization database and log file are located on the same volume where the mdf file is 326 MB and the ldf file is 56 MB, the recommended available space should be at least 1.2 GB to allow for growth ((326 x 3) + (56 x 4)).
 Notice that the database files that expand during upgrade do not reduce in size after the upgrade is complete.